niygomhonor/Honorine-wecode/README.md

 # Honorine-Portfolio-Project(IP)

+## Authour:

-## Honorine NIYONKURU
+ # Honorine NIYONKURU

 My Independent Project or portfolio project which talks about Honorine's ambition,skiils and active project i worked on.
  Through this Portofolio you will know who NIYONKURU Honorine is and what I am passionate on.
 Navigate it to get me well.

 ### Project Setup instruction